Timothy D. Baird, PhD

 Papers in preparation

-In preparation: *Summers, K.H, T.D.
+In review: *Summers, K.H, T.D.
 Baird, E. Woodhouse, M.E.
 Christie, J.T.
 McCabe.
-Mobile phones, intersectionality and women's empowerment in northern Tanzania
+Mobile phones and Maasai women's empowerment: How men shape social relations and access.

 In preparation: Baird, T.D., J.T.
 McCabe, E. Woodhouse.
 The importance of random connections.